RidhwaanDev/GMST/README.md

 # Segments Drawer

-A tool to help debug/draw segments from the Transloc API ( or any input)
+A tool to help debug/draw encoded segments from the Transloc API.
+See : [Google Polyline Encoding Algoritihim)(https://developers.google.com/maps/documentation/utilities/polylinealgorithm)

 ## how to use